taniatsq/tp/docs/UserGuide.md

 * `find nic faaheem` returns `nic`, `faaheem`<br>
   ![result for 'find nic faaheem'](images/FindExample2.png)

-### Deleting a student : `delete`

-Deletes the specified student from the StudentBook.

-Format: `delete INDEX`

-* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the StudentBook.
-* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

-### Removing a class : `rm`

-Removes the specified class from the ClassBook.

-Format: `rm INDEX`

-* Deletes the class at the specified `INDEX`.
-* The index refers to the index number shown in the displayed class list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* Removes class from ClassBook and entire StudentBook from that class as well, i.e. [JAR file location]/data/classbook/[ClassName].json will be simultaneously deleted.

 ### Clearing all entries : `clear`

 Clears all entries from the StudentBook in a selected class.